Robotic Process Automation Tutorial (RPA)

 And the best part with virtual workers are Once trained then lifetime permanent worker, no attrition unlike human workers 🙂

 Below is an example of how Robotic Process Automation works in an Order Management Process.

 Process experts with no programming skill can become RPA experts in few weeks.
 As per studies, few weeks of training on RPA tools can make operations people to independently automate process.

-List of Robotic Process Automation Tools
+Robotic Process Automation Vendors & RPA Tools List

 Below are some of the leading Robotic Process Automation vendors providing the RPA tools to automate the processes.